sofyakrainova/cats_vs_dogs/README.md

 For this project I will use different CNN and image augmentstions.

 ============== Baseline model ================================
-Model with 3 Conv2D layers and 2 Dense layers, target_size = 150, 150, no image augmentation
+Model with 3 Conv2D layers and 2 Dense layers, target_size = 150, 150, no image augmentation.
+After parameters selection we have:
+First layer 8 (3,3), second layer 16 (3,3), third layer 28 (3,3), dense layer 320
-Clear overfitting during training:
+After 20 epochs we have clear overfitting during training:
-Train accuracy > 0.99
+Train accuracy 0.998
-Validation accuracy 0.83
+Validation accuracy 0.837
+Test accuracy 0.813

 ============= Image augmentation model =========================
 After adding augmentation for baseline model it is clearly underfitted: